programming-enthusiast/engineering_exercise/README.md

 + Bonus points for limiting the number of open source frameworks utilized to deliver the functionality
 + Use the API built in Part (A) of this exercise

+# Reference

-# Reference - HTML Template is provided as a starting point for your SPA application.
++ HTML Template is provided as a starting point for your SPA application.
 You have to use this design but can replace HTML/Web components as you need to based on the libraries you have chosen so long as the design system is showcased.

+# Part A & Part B Scoring and Next Steps

 # Test Scoring - Minimum to consider for interview (75%)
 + Project scaffolding and Git friendliness (10%)